ImperialCollegeLondon/ReCoDE-Hamiltonian-Systems-Jax/README.md

 # Hamiltonian systems in Jax

 In this ReCoDE exemplar, we introduce the basics of Hamiltonian dynamics and demonstrate how Python and JAX can be used to simulate and visualise systems.
-We go over the mathematical prerequisits and create a framework for solving Hamiltonian equations using the general dynamical systems solver in JAX.
-Finally, we demonstrate how we can implement simple harmonic oscillator and N-body systems, including visualiation code to plot various system simulated over time.
+We go over the mathematical prerequisites and create a framework for solving Hamiltonian equations using the general dynamical systems solver in JAX.
+Finally, we demonstrate how we can implement simple harmonic oscillator and N-body systems, including visualisation code to plot various system simulated over time.

 ## Getting Started